Community College Statistics

 When analyzing the demographics of community college students, there are plenty of factors to consider.
 This includes the percentage of students from low-income families and their ethnicity, such as white, Asian, black, or Hispanic.

-- About one-third are first-generation students to attend college.
+• About 29% are first-generation students to attend college.

 Enrollment Statistics